r-bk/cds/README.md

 ## Crate Features

-Every data structure has a corresponding crate feature written in all lowercase.
-For example, `arrayvec` enables `ArrayVec`.
-None of the data structures is enabled by default.

-Additionally, the following crate features are available:
+- `arrayvec` - enables `ArrayVec`
+- `arraystring` - enables `ArrayString`
+- `smallvec` - enables `SmallVec`, implies `alloc`.

-- `alloc` - enables usage of the standard [alloc] crate.
+- `alloc` - enables usage of the standard [alloc] crate
 - `std`- enables usage of the Rust standard library.

-  Currently, this feature implies `alloc`, and enables implementation of traits from `std` which are not available in `core`.
+Implies `alloc`, and enables implementation of standard traits which are not available in `core`.
 Without this feature the crate is `no_std`.

+By default, all optional features are enabled.
+To build in `no_std` environment, or to avoid compilation of unneeded functionality, use `default-features = false` and choose the required features explicitly.

 [alloc]: https://doc.rust-lang.org/alloc/